steveng57/kramdown-ial-vscode/README.md

 - No validation, parsing, IntelliSense, or formatting — this is **syntax highlighting only**.

+## Included Color Themes

+This extension now includes two color themes that are optimized to work with markdown, kramdown, and the IAL:

+- **Kramdown Dark**: A dark theme designed for comfortable reading and editing.
+- **Kramdown Light**: A light theme for bright environments and high contrast.

+To use these themes:
+1. Open the Command Palette (`Ctrl+Shift+P`).
+2. Type and select `Preferences: Color Theme`.
+3. Choose either **Kramdown Dark** or **Kramdown Light** from the list.

+These themes are available in addition to the Kramdown IAL syntax highlighting.

 ## Use (local development)

 1. Open this repo folder in VS Code.